QUARTET-ITO-2000/Quantumult_rule_list/README.md

-# Quantumult_rule_list
+# Rule list
-A set of rules on Quantumult X.
+A set of rules on Quantumult X and Clash.